So, you want to know about the best Ayurvedic treatments? Let me start with a story.

 Check out the original turmeric toothpaste, Vicco Turmeric.

-Now this is a trade secret among Indians – these Ayurvedic digestive pellets have not yet hit the commercial market.
+One of the best Ayurvedic treatments, this is a trade secret among Indians – these digestive pellets have not yet hit the commercial market.
 The great thing about Hawaban Harde is it’s completely natural so you can ditch your usual chemical-laden digestive meds.

 Don’t be put off the appearance of the small, dark pellets.
 The sour taste is also an acquired one, so either gulp four pieces down with water or tough it out by chewing them.